matteoppet/password-manager/README.md

       - __images__ -> This folder is used for keep the images used on the website.

 2. __templates__
-     - This folder is used to store all the HTML files, inside there is also another folder that inside it there are 2 HTML files regarding user authentications.
+     - This folder is used to store all the HTML files, inside there is also another folder that inside it there is 1 HTML files regarding user authentication.

 ## Roadmap